tao-pr/thundercats/API.md

 ```
 - Measure          <-- Measurement of an individual feature
-  - %              <-- Measure as scalar
+  - %              <-- Measure score as scalar value
-  - %%             <-- Measure as map (threshold -> scalar)
+  - %%             <-- Measure score as map (threshold -> scalar value)
-                       For classification evaluation
+                       For evaluation of classification
 - MeasureVector    <-- Measurement of multiple feature at a time
 ```